-Deprivation of Danish nationality by court order (offences against the State's indepence and security, and offences against the constitution and the supreme State's authority and terrorism)
+Deprivation of Danish citizenship by court order (offences against the State's indepence and security, and offences against the constitution and the supreme State's authority and terrorism)

-Pursuant to Section 8 B of the Danish Nationality Act, any person convicted of a violation of one or more provisions of Chapters 12 and 13 of the Danish Criminal Code (offences against the State's indepence and security, and offences against the constitution and the supreme State's authority and terrorism) may be deprived of his or her Danish nationality by court order unless this will make the person concerned stateless.
-If a person has been punished abroad for an act which may, according to Danish legislation, lead to deprivation of Danish nationality, such person can be deprived of his or her nationality pursuant to Section 11 of the Danish Criminal Code.
+Pursuant to Section 8 B of the Danish Nationality Act, any person convicted of a violation of one or more provisions of Chapters 12 and 13 of the Danish Criminal Code (offences against the State's indepence and security, and offences against the constitution and the supreme State's authority and terrorism) may be deprived of his or her Danish citizenship by court order unless this will make the person concerned stateless.
+If a person has been punished abroad for an act which may, according to Danish legislation, lead to deprivation of Danish citizenship, such person can be deprived of his or her Danish Criminal Code.